-STOCKHOLDER PROPOSALS FOR 2015 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR 2016 ANNUAL MEETING

-Under the rules and regulations of the SEC, stockholder proposals intended to be presented in our proxy statement for the annual meeting of stockholders to be held in 2015 must be received by us at our principal executive offices at Pablo Raúl Alarcón Media Center, 7007 NW 77th Avenue, Miami, Florida 33166, in writing by certified mail, return receipt requested, Attention: Joseph A. García, Chief Financial Officer, no later than 120 days before the 2015 annual meeting.
-However, if the 2015 annual meeting does not occur between May 1, 2015 and July 1, 2015, the notice must be received within a reasonable time before the Company begins to print and send its proxy materials.
+Under the rules and regulations of the SEC, stockholder proposals intended to be presented in our proxy statement for the annual meeting of stockholders to be held in 2016 must be received by us at our principal executive offices at Pablo Raúl Alarcón Media Center, 7007 NW 77th Avenue, Miami, Florida 33166, in writing by certified mail, return receipt requested, Attention: Joseph A. García, Chief Financial Officer, no later than December 24, 2015 (120 days preceding the one year anniversary of the mailing date of this Proxy Statement).
+However, if the 2016 annual meeting does not occur between May 5, 2016 and July 4, 2016, the notice must be received within a reasonable time before the Company begins to print and send its proxy materials.